 After being in Kotor for a week we decided that we needed to see more of Montenegro, a country that had impressed us so much so far.
 We had read that Budva situated on the Budva Riviera had a nickname of “Montenegrin Miami” and was the most crowded and popular tourist destination in Montenegro.
 Alarm bells should have gone off when we were chatting to a Russian couple at our accommodation in Kotor who looked horrified when we said our next destination was Budva.

-Budva – First Impressions – a Concrete Jungle
+- 3.1 Budva – First Impressions – Concrete Jungle

 A stunning rocky coastline with azure blue seas greeted us 20 minutes after leaving Kotor.
 We could see in the distance parts of the Stari Grad (Old Town) but what were all those cranes doing and those modern concrete hotels and apartment blocks blocking the views to the Stari Grad.

-Luckily, we had given our taxi driver from Kotor the contact number for the owner of the ‘Apartment Old Town‘ which we had booked through booking.com, he had to call a couple of times to find out the directions.
+Luckily, we had given our taxi driver from Kotor the contact number for the owner of the ‘Apartment Old Town View‘, he had to call a couple of times to find out the directions.
 There was no way that we would have found it on our own with our distinct lack of the local language.
-The Apartment was newly renovated with amazing views over to the harbour to the left of the Stari Grad, and a balcony that beckoned for cold beers to be enjoyed on.
+The Apartment was newly renovated with amazing views over to the harbor to the left of the Stari Grad, and a balcony that beckoned for cold beers to be enjoyed on.
 A pathway in front of the building led down to the Stari Grad just a 5-minute walk away, but we could not see the famous Church Tower due to the concrete monsters.

 After settling into a new location we like to wander out and explore.
-Leaving the Old Town to a later adventure we turned left and followed the pathway past the marina and onto the beaches.
+Leaving the Old Town to a later adventure we turned left and followed the pathway past the marina and onto the Budva beach.